arsemag/GDP-Router/README.md

 update_forwarding_table(self, message, source): Updates the forwarding table with new routing information.

 now_aggregate(self, routes): Aggregates routes based on the network mask and routing information.
-The helper route_sort_key() was used within this method which gets return the the route to be used during the aggregation.

 send_updates(self, route, sender): Sends route updates to neighbors according to their relationship type.